hugolu/learn-scala/myNote/monads-are-elephants-part-3.md

 ## 副作用 (Side Effects)

-Throughout this article I've implicitly assumed no side effects.
-Let's revisit our second functor law
+雖然文章中，我假設沒有任何副作用。讓我們重新審視第二 Functor 定律

 ```
-m map g map f ≡ m map {x => (f(g(x)) }
+m map g map f ≡ m map {x => (f(g(x))}
 ```

 If m is a List with several elements, then the order of the operations will be different between the left and right side.
 On the left, g will be called for every element and then f will be called for every element.
 On the right, calls to f and g will be interleaved.
 If f and g have side effects like doing IO or modifying the state of other variables then the system might behave differently if somebody "refactors" one expression into the other.

 The moral of the story is this: avoid side effects when defining or using map, flatMap, and filter.
 Stick to foreach for side effects.
 Its very definition is a big warning sign that reordering things might cause different behavior.

 Speaking of which, where are the foreach laws?
 Well, given that foreach returns no result, the only real rule I can express in this notation is